Nennae/slmap-app/README.md

 # SLMAP-APP

-An app that should provide realtime data of regional traffic in Stockholm, on a map.
+An app that should provide realtime data of regional traffic in Stockholm.

 ## Getting Started

 1. Change to the project directory: `cd your-project`
 2. Install dependencies: `npm install`
+3. start frontend: `npm install`
+4. start backend: `nodemon run`

 ### Prerequisites